- The natural rights to punish

 - How the state gets the right to punish

 “Political power,” according to Locke consists in “a right of making laws and penalties of death, and consequently all less penalties for the regulating and preserving of property, and of employing the force of the community, in the execution of such laws, and in the defence of the commonwealth from foreign injury” (§3).
 So the state’s right to punish is obviously something that has to be accounted for.

 The right to punish poses a problem for Locke that Hobbes did not face.
-Locke thought that people have natural claim rights that oblige others not deprive them of “life, health, liberty, or possessions” (§6).
+Locke thought that people have natural claim rights to “life, health, liberty, or possessions” (§6); that means that others have duties not to deprive people of their lives, health, liberty, and possessions.
 Since punishment involves depriving people of life, liberty, or possessions, Locke needed to explain how the state’s ability to employ it could be compatible with the natural rights that, he thought, people have.